cnuradiology/ckd-usfm/README.md

 ## Dataset

-The clinical dataset used in this study is not publicly available due to institutional and privacy restrictions.
+The datasets generated and/or analysed during the current study are not publicly available due to patient privacy and institutional regulations but are available from the corresponding author on reasonable request.

 ## Citation